 - a.
-Students have the right to compile a flexible Bachelor's or Master's programme.
+Students have the right to compile a flexible Bachelor's and/or Master's programme.
 The corresponding Examining Board must give its consent for the compilation of such a programme.
 The Examining Board also determines under which programme offered by the institute the self-compiled programme shall fall for the purpose of determining the application of the law and these regulations.
 The regulation regarding the flexible programme is an appendix to the Rules and Regulations and can be found at the website of the Examining Boards. - b.
-Students following an online Master's programme are not allowed to compile a flexible Master's programme. - c.
+Students following an online specialisation of a Master's programme can not follow a flexible Master's programme online. - c.
 The diploma certificate states that a flexible Bachelor's or Master's programme was followed and gives the name of the programme with which the self-compiled programme is associated.